mattbierner/blog.mattbierner.com/_posts/2019-03-20-aerobicide-print.md

 After watching the 1987 film *Aerobicide* (aka *Killer Workout*), I was so inspired that I letterpressed a poster for it.

-The poster was pressure printed on a Vandercook proofing press at Seattle's [School of Visual Concepts](https://www.svcseattle.com).
+The poster was printed on a Vandercook proofing press at Seattle's [School of Visual Concepts](https://www.svcseattle.com).
 The forms for each of the four colors was laser cut and pressure printed, while the text at the bottom is wood type.

 {% include image.html file="close.jpg" description="I made four prints total.
 One special edition one got gradient text, the rest have solid pink text" %}